FREQUENTLY ASKED QUESTIONS ABOUT INSULATED METAL PANELS

 In this article, we’ll shed light on how to get the most out of the insulation advantages.
 Therefore, here you can find a guideline to the frequently asked questing regarding insulated metal panels.

 Insulated sandwich panels are used for single and occasionally multi-story buildings.
 Certainly, polyurethane is the most common core insulation for this application.
 Furthermore, sandwich panels that you use externally have to withstand wind-loads and also be weather-tight.

 INSULATED INTERNAL ENVELOPES AND PARTITIONS

-Insulated sandwich panels are used typically in food factories, cold stores, pharmaceutical industries, other temperature-controlled envelopes, and high tech clean rooms.
+Insulated sandwich panels are used typically in food factories, cold stores, pharmaceutical industries, other temperature-controlled envelopes, and high-tech clean rooms.
 Certainly, Expanded Polystyrene (EPS) is the most common core insulation for these applications.

 FIRE RESISTING COMPARTMENT WALLS

 You can use very successfully some sandwich panel systems in this application.
-Certainly, high-density Rock Wool mineral fiber we commonly use for this application as it can easily provide panels with 30 minutes and up to 240 minutes fire resistance.
+Certainly, high-density Rock Wool mineral fiber we commonly use for this application as it can easily provide panels with 30 minutes and up to 240 minutes of fire resistance.
 Hence it is important to ensure that the panel system provides adequate insulation to ensure that combustible materials in direct contact with the unexposed panel side will not ignite.
 (In addition, that is the purpose of the insulation required in the fire resistance test).